ccollie/valkey-rfc/TimeSeries.md

 * Efficient Storage: optimize for high write throughput and data compression, enabling us to handle the continuous influx of large volumes of timestamped data.
 * Real-Time Analytics: support real-time querying and computation, allowing users to detect trends, anomalies, or patterns as they occur.
-* Time-Centric Queries: allow for time-based aggregations and querying over specific time intervals with high efficiency.
+* Time-centric Queries: allow for time-based aggregations and querying over specific time intervals with high efficiency.

 Although Valkey time series modeling can be achieved natively in ValKey using built-in types like `stream`s and `zset`s, a dedicated time series data type can provide better performance, memory efficiency, and ease of use for time series workloads.